proxeygod/arduinocalculator/README.md

 11.Downldoe ardunio IDE From https://www.arduino.cc/en/software

-12.Open teh arudnio IDE and then click controle + o. or open a file using the file bar.
+12.Open the arudnio IDE and then click controle + o. or open a file using the file bar.

 13.Downldoe the file on the github page called ardunio_clalcultor.ino

 14.Open it on arudnio IDE

-15.Plug in the usb to the devide you are using and plug the other ned into the arundio.
+15.Plug in the usb to the devide you are using and plug the other end into the arundio.

-16.The last step is to click the checkmark in the left corner that will verfy adn donldoe the code after it is all downloded and everything is woring the LCD should say "Calc Ready"
+16.The last step is to click the checkmark in the left corner that will verfy and download the code after it is all downloded and everything is woring the LCD should say "Calc Ready"

-17.A bonus sttep si to downlode the pdf beucase that is the key for the calculator.You can use it to knwo wat buttons do what.
+17.A bonus step si to downlode the pdf beucase that is the key for the calculator.You can use it to knwo wat buttons do what.

 By and thank you